 While submission of a written report is not required, the reporting party is encouraged to submit a written report to the Coordinator.
 Oral reports shall also be considered official reports.
 Reports may be made anonymously, but formal disciplinary action cannot be based solely on an anonymous report.

 Students are expected to report all incidents of misconduct prohibited by this Policy or other verbal, or physical abuses.
-Any student who feels she/he is a target of such behavior should immediately contact a teacher, counselor, the, Coordinator, a staff person or a family member so that she/he can get assistance in resolving the issue in a manner that is consistent with this Policy.
+Any student who feels she/he is a target of such behavior should immediately contact a teacher, counselor, the Principal, Coordinator, a staff person or a family member so that she/he can get assistance in resolving the issue in a manner that is consistent with this Policy.

-LALAPA acknowledges and respects every individual’s right to privacy.
+LALPA acknowledges and respects every individual’s right to privacy.
 All reports shall be investigated in a manner that protects the confidentiality of the parties and the integrity of the process.
 This includes keeping the identity of the reporter confidential, as appropriate, except to the extent necessary to carry out the investigation and/or to resolve the issue, as determined by the Coordinator or administrative designee on a case-by-case basis.

-LALAPA prohibits any form of retaliation against any reporter in the reporting process, including but not limited to a reporter’s filing of a complaint or the reporting of instances of misconduct prohibited by this Policy.
+LALPA prohibits any form of retaliation against any reporter in the reporting process, including but not limited to a reporter’s filing of a complaint or the reporting of instances of misconduct prohibited by this Policy.
 Such participation shall not in any way affect the status, grades, or work assignments of the reporter.

 All supervisors of staff will receive sexual harassment training within six (6) months of their assumption of a supervisory position and will receive further training once every two (2) years thereafter.
 All staff will receive sexual harassment training and/or instruction concerning sexual harassment as required by law.